 Power of Magic And Divination

 This is probably the most intriguing and popular aspect of paganism.
-Many come to paganism because they want to be witches (Witches are pagans but not all pagans are witches).
+Many come to paganism because they want to be witches.
+Not all pagans are witches.
+However, most pagan cultures have a magical practices such as divination.

 Rituals and spells are two ways we express our religion.
 The words are often interchanged however they are two different ways we experience paganism.
 Broadly, rituals are based on traditions and spells have a specific outcome.